A beginner's guide to disc golf

 Tailwind

-A tailwind decreases the air speed over the disc, causing it to act more overstable.
-Reach for a more understable disc and give your throw a bit more height.
+A tailwind decreases the air speed over the disc, causing the disc to be more overstable.
+For a tailwind, reach for a more understable disc and give your throw a bit more height.

 Disc golf throwing with a crosswind

-A left-to-right crosswind will push a disc to be more flippy.
-Reach for an overstable discs and watch it fly straighter and further than usual.
+If you have a crosswind where the disc will fade into the wind, reach for an overstable discs and watch it fly straighter and further than usual.

 Disc golf throwing with a crosswind